Using Location for Event Targeting

 Events bring like-minded people together.
 If you want to target a group that acts on their shared affinities for brands or concepts, targeting event attendees is a perfect way to do so.
 Through location marketing, GroundTruth not only allows you to drive attendance to events, but also to maximize your brand’s potential to engage with and extend relationships to your new and existing customers.

-To learn more about how GroundTruth can assist with your event marketing strategy, contact us today.
+To learn more about how GroundTruth can assist with your event marketing strategy, request a demo request a demo today.
+Interested to learn more about location marketing?
+Sign up for our monthly email newsletter.

 5 Reasons Why Mobile Advertising is Important